How to Fix Spelling & Grammar with ChatGPT (Prompt)

 While proofreading is crucial for most content, it’s easy to miss a grammatical mistake, especially in a large amount of text.
 ChatGPT makes it easy to quickly fix all your grammar and return error-free text.

-Write a Prompt to Fix Grammar
+ChatGPT Prompt to Fix Grammar

 Here is the prompt we will use in ChatGPT to fix grammar with OpenAI’s AI chatbot: